dotnet/designs/accepted/2020/cbor/cbor.md

     /// </summary>
     /// <param name="value">The value to write</param>
     /// <exception cref="InvalidOperationException">
-    ///   Writing a new value exceeds the definite length of the parent data item -or-
+    ///   Writing a new value exceeds the definite length of the parent data item. -or-
-    ///   The major type of the encoded value is not permitted in the parent data item -or-
+    ///   The major type of the encoded value is not permitted in the parent data item. -or-
-    ///   The written data is not accepted under the current conformance level
+    ///   The written data is not accepted under the current conformance level.
     /// </exception>
     public void WriteInt32(int value) { throw null; }
     public void WriteInt64(long value) { throw null; }